xiangjunn/tp/docs/DeveloperGuide.md

 2. The `Calendar` and `CalendarView` objects are created and stored.
 A _hashmap_ of `Event` objects to `Entry` objects is created.
 (Not shown)
 3. A time thread is created to constantly update the current time of the calendar every 10 seconds.
 4. The `Calendar` object is populated with the entries of events from Step 1.
 The _hashmap_ is also concurrently being updated with the events and the associated entries.
 (Not shown)
-5. The `CalendarView` object is updated to include the `Calendar` object, and also to change some configurations to simplify the interface and prevent edits directly on the calendar.
+5. The `CalendarView` object is updated to include the `Calendar` object, and also to change some configurations to simplify the user interface and prevent edits directly on the calendar.
-6. The `StackPane` (see [`CalendarWindow.fxml`](https://github.com/AY2122S1-CS2103T-W15-3/tp/blob/master/src/main/resources/view/CalendarWindow.fxml)) is updated to include the new `CalendarView` interface.
+6. The `StackPane` (see [`CalendarWindow.fxml`](https://github.com/AY2122S1-CS2103T-W15-3/tp/blob/master/src/main/resources/view/CalendarWindow.fxml)) is updated to include the new `CalendarView` user interface.
 The `CalendarWindow` object is now created and returned to `MainWindow`.

 #### Design considerations